danielfaust/bt-scale/README.md

-If it were a live measurement, then `measurement-weight` with the stable weight and `measurement-weights` with an array of all the weights leading to the stable weight would also be found in this `JSON` object, as well as a `measurement` object containing the data of the live measurement.
-Maybe those live weight readings could be live-streamed via MQTT to a smartwatch or something for live monitoring.
+If it were a live measurement (as compared to a simple readout of the scale), then `measurement-weight` with the stable weight and `measurement-weights` with an array of all the weights leading to the stable weight would also be found in this `JSON` object, as well as a `measurement` object containing the data of the live measurement.